budanm/EnvoyLoadBalancer/README.md

 Check curl <load_balancer_url>:80/service/2
 ```
 ## Modification avenues for the project
 If needed you can make changes to the service code and build the dockerfile using your own tag .
-However please do not forget to point to change in the corresponding deployment yaml files to point to the new docker images which you have pushed.
+However please do not forget to make changes in the corresponding deployment yaml files to point to the new docker images which you have pushed.

 ## Built With